lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

 The enum rawValue initializer is great a way to check for the validity of externally stored data that actually represents an exclusive set of values such as a set of application states, a set of configuration values, or, as in our case, an encoding for a sign.

 The initializer is *failable*, so invalid data can be detected early simply by converting it using the initializer.
-This removes the need to convert data at a later stage of processing, where one would prefer not to be dealing  with possible exceptions.
+This removes the need to convert data at a later stage of processing, where one would prefer not to be dealing  with exceptions.

-As a bonus, when `switch` cases are an enumerated type, the swift compiler will check that the cases are exhaustive.
+As a bonus, when `switch` cases are an enumerated type, the Swift compiler will check that the cases are exhaustive.
 When a new case is added in the future, the code will not compile if the new case is not added to the `switch`.

 ```swift
 enum TransactionGroup: String {